greenelab/covid19-review/content/95-ismms-himc-appendix.md

 which somewhat limits the overall generalizability and applicability of these results.

-e\.
-Importance and implications of these findings in the context of the current epidemics
+#### Significance

 This meta analysis offers some important data for clinicians to refer to when dealing with patients with COVID-19 and specifically with pneumonia.
 It is very helpful to set expectations about the course of the disease.

+#### Credit

+*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Longitudinal characteristics of lymphocyte responses and cytokine profiles in the peripheral blood of SARS-CoV-2 infected patients